Peripheral Nerve Stimulation -- The Reed Procedure®

 High Success Rate

-The Reed Procedure℠ was developed by Kenneth Reed, M.D. specifically for the treatment of chronic, severe headaches.
-His technique, involving both the occipital and supraorbital nerves, is documented successful in more than 80 percent of patients suffering from severe migraine headaches.
+The Reed Procedure® peripheral nerve stimulation migraine treatment was developed by Kenneth Reed, M.D. specifically for the treatment of chronic, severe headaches.
+His technique, involving both occipital and supraorbital nerves stimulation, is documented successful in more than 80 percent of patients suffering from severe migraine headaches.

-We have a short three to seven day, non-invasive test available to determine if the Reed Procedure℠ will work prior to having the permanent stimulator implanted.
-We believe this option is unique to our treatment and sets the Reed Procedure℠ apart from other migraine treatment options.
+We have a short three to seven day, non-invasive test available to determine if the Reed Procedure® will work prior to having the permanent stimulator implanted.
+We believe this option is unique to our treatment and sets the occipiital nerve stimulation and peripheral nerve stimulation, including the Reed Procedure®, apart from other migraine relief options.

 Pioneer in the Field